spodell/NaPDoS2_website/README.md

 	https://npdomainseeker.sdsc.edu/napdos2/

-  It also contains file size management scripts that users can run to select subsets of their data to reduce computational time and resources, for example:
+  It also contains file size management scripts that users can run to select subsets of their data, for example:

   	- Size Filtering